-Virtually every game of Magic begins the same way: a player plays a land.
-Everything starts with mana.
-It's one of the most basic and important resources of Magic.
+Nearly every game of Magic begins the same way: a player plays a land.
+Mana is one of the fundamental resources of Magic.
 Without it, you simply can't play the game.

 The Mana Base

-The term mana base refers to a deck's lands and any supplemental ways to produce mana, such as anything along the lines of Elvish Mystic or Verdant Haven.
-A mana base can be simple (say, seventeen Plains in an all-white, 40-card deck) or it can be quite complex: featuring multiple colors of mana, lands with unusual abilities, and indirect methods of making mana (via artifacts, creatures, or spells).
+A deck's mana base is its lands and any supplemental ways to produce mana, such as anything along the lines of Leaf Gilder or Nissa's Pilgrimage.
+A mana base can be simple (say, seventeen Plains in a mono-white Limited deck) or it can be quite complex: featuring multiple colors of mana, lands with unusual abilities, and indirect methods of making mana (via artifacts, creatures, or spells).

 There are no hard and fast rules about what a mana base should look like; any guidelines I can offer might need to be adjusted or completely scrapped under certain circumstances.
 However, what I can give you is a helpful starting point.

 Traditional knowledge is that lands should make up a touch over 40% of a deck.
 This means about 17–18 lands for a 40-card deck and about 24–25 lands for a 60-card deck.
 This is a tried-and-true structure that's worked for many players for many years.
 You'll rarely be making a big mistake if you always stick to such a guideline.
 That said, there are a number of factors that might make you consider small adjustments.

 Consider if you have any nonland ways to produce mana.
 The presence of creatures like Leaf Gilder might impact the number of lands your deck needs to function.